 In clinical research, information is recorded to monitor and evaluate care.
-However, unless there is consistency across research, data can be challenging to interpret or use.
+However, unless there is a consistency across research, information can be difficult to interpret or use.

-This is the case in Degenerative Cervical Myelopathy (DCM), where information is inconsistent and, according to people living with the disease, has not captured the full effects of DCM.
+This is the case in Degenerative Cervical Myelopathy (DCM), where information is inconsistent.
+According to people living with the disease, research has not captured the full effects of DCM.

-A solution is to agree on a minimum dataset— that is, a list of information that should be recorded as a minimum, including how it should be reported.
+A solution is to agree a minimum dataset—a list of information that should be recorded as a minimum in all research, including how it should be reported.

 Outcomes and Data Elements

 Outcomes are the effects of a disease we are trying to change; they are typically measured at multiple time points.
 However, studies also record other information, which is important to interpret those outcomes.
 We refer to these as Other Data Elements.
 Consistency across both categories is essential to ensure research can be interpreted efficiently.
-We are developing a list of Core Outcomes and Core Data Elements together we call them Minimum Dataset that need to be measured and reported in DCM research.
+We have developed a list of Core Outcomes and Core Data Elements; together we call them the Minimum Dataset that needs to be measured and reported in DCM research.

-The Minimum Dataset will be established based on systematic reviews, qualitative interviews, Delphi process, and a final face-to face consensus meeting.
-The results will be announced at the Global Spine Congress in 2021 and published here.
+The Minimum Dataset was established based on systematic reviews, qualitative interviews, Delphi process, and a final virtual consensus meeting.
+Respondents also had the opportunity to make additional suggestions.